mysociety/puppet-dovecot/README.md

 This is a simple module to install and manage a secure Dovecot-based POP3 service.

+This module requires at least Dovecot 2.3.3.

-Currently tested on Debian 7, support coming for Debian 8 and 9, with a probable focus on 9.
+Currently tested on Debian 9 (using Dovecot from backports), 10 and 11.

 ## Module Description